 Now that’s clear, let’s move on.

-Understanding Land Deeds & Making Sure the Sale is Above Board
+Land Deed Types & Making Sure the Sale Is Legitimate

 Before you (your partner) rush into buying a piece of land, the first question you must ask is what type deed the land has.
 In short, anything other than a Chanote should be avoided.

 Moreover, find out who has the Chanote and make sure it is in the seller’s full ownership and not registered against any loan, usufruct or mortgage, or being held by a loan shark against a gambling debt.

 This might sound like scaremongering, but considering the average Thai household debt stands at 248,000 Baht, and the prevalence of black market loans and gambling, you’ll find that this is more common than you think.

 There are four types of land ownership/possession in Thailand: